kannibalox/IMDb-Scout/README.md

 ## Contributing

-The [Github repository](https://github.com/kannibalox/IMDb-Scout) is the best place to report bugs and submit changes, however I will still make an effort to check the GreasyFork site or any other relevant places.
+The [Github repository](https://github.com/kannibalox/IMDb-Scout) is the best place to report bugs and submit changes, however I will still make an effort to check the [GreasyFork](https://greasyfork.org/en/scripts/3967-imdb-scout) page or any other relevant places.

 ## Adding new sites